- A laparascopy is a form of keyhole surgery.

 Keyhole surgery is a type of surgery in which the surgeon uses only small cuts (incisions) to get through the skin.
 It requires special training.
 This is different to ‘open surgery’ where normally one large cut is made.

 During laparoscopy a small cut is made in the abdomen.
-A thin tube containing a light and camera, known as a laparoscope, is then inserted to look inside the abdomen and pelvis.
-Gas is used to inflate the belly so the surgeon can see the organs properly.
+A thin tube containing a light and camera, known as a laparoscope, is then inserted to look inside the abdomen and pelvis. is used to inflate the belly so the surgeon can see the organs properly.

 One or more other small cuts may be made for other small instruments if needed.

 When is laparoscopy used?

-Laparoscopy is used to diagnosis conditions or perform surgery in the abdominal and pelvic area.
+Laparoscopy is used to diagnose conditions or perform surgery in the abdominal and pelvic area.
 It can be used to: